Gustll/neon-core/neon-core/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

+### Browser Support
+Chrome ✅
+Firefox ✅
+Edge ✅
+Safari ❌ (not supported, please use another browser -> for now)

 ### Prerequisites
 Before running the project locally (without docker), ensure you have:
 - Node.js 22+